List of Full House and Fuller House characters: D.J. Tanner

-D.J. is typically the daughter who acts the most practical, often giving advice to her younger sisters, Michelle and Stephanie.
-Although she sometimes bickers with them, she cares for them deeply.
-As D.J. entered into middle school, she started to deal with more serious issues like puberty and dating.
-She has her first serious relationship with Steve Hale (who was first introduced in the season five episode "Sisters in Crime"), who later becomes a real fixture in her life (and a regular character beginning in season six) when their characters return from a summer abroad in Spain.
+As D.J. enters middle school, she deals with issues like puberty and dating.
+She has her first serious relationship with Steve Hale (introduced in the season five episode "Sisters in Crime"), who later becomes a fixture in her life (and a regular character beginning in season six) when their characters return from a summer abroad in Spain.

-Their relationship lasts until they break up in the season seven episode "Love on the Rocks," when they realize that the passion in their relationship is gone, but they agree to remain friends.
-D.J. has on-and-off relationships (during the show's final season) with guitarist Viper (a member of Jesse's new band Hot Daddy and the Monkey Puppets) and rich kid Nelson, but both relationships do not last (the two end up vying for D.J.'s affections in the season eight episode "D.J.'s Choice," only for D.J. to reject them both after their fighting gets to be too much for her to bear).
+Their relationship lasts until they break up in the season seven episode "Love on the Rocks", when they realize that the passion in their relationship is gone, but they agree to remain friends.
+D.J. has on-and-off relationships (during the show's final season) with guitarist Viper (a member of Jesse's new band Hot Daddy and the Monkey Puppets) and rich kid Nelson, but neither relationship lasts.
+The two vie for D.J.'s affections in the season eight episode "D.J.'s Choice", only for D.J. to reject them both after their fighting becomes too much to bear.

-In the series finale "Michelle Rides Again," Steve shows up at the Tanner house to take D.J. to her senior prom and they share a kiss.
-Her best friend throughout the show was next-door neighbor Kimmy Gibbler, who was the complete opposite of D.J. in every way.
-In season eight, D.J. gets accepted to University of California, Berkeley and it is implied she will go to college there after graduating high school (after she was rejected from her first choice, Stanford University).
+In the series finale "Michelle Rides Again", Steve shows up at the Tanner house to take D.J. to her senior prom and they share a kiss.
+Her best friend throughout the show, next-door neighbor Kimmy Gibbler, is the complete opposite of D.J. in every way.
+In season eight, D.J. gets accepted to University of California, Berkeley, and it is implied she will attend there after graduating high school, having been rejected from her first choice, Stanford University.